Vauxoo/csv2xml/README.rst

     $ csv2xml create -co <company-acronym>

-To update a openerp module xml data just need to indicate the module path and the csv path were youre csv data is::
+To update a Odoo module xml data just need to indicate the module path and the csv path were youre csv data is::

     $ csv2xml update -m <module-folder-path> -csv <csv-folder-path> \